 In order to develop a sense of loyalty to the community of which they are members, pupils are expected to wear full school uniform to and from school.

-The school uniform and PE kit are supplied by Oz Schoolwear.
-If students are not in full uniform, they will work in Isolation until the correct uniform is being worn.
+The school uniform and PE kit can be purchased from Oz SchoolWear.
+We have worked to ensure uniform costs are reasonable and parents get the best value for money.
+Minimal items contain the school logo allowing purchase from a range of retail outlets unless indicated below:

-- Navy blue (Charles Darwin style) school skirt\. - Optional uniform: Dark grey (Charles Darwin style) fitted trousers\ (to be worn with black tights or plain black socks.)
+- Navy blue (Charles Darwin style) school skirt.
 One set style only.
-No other style/colour will be accepted. - Navy blue school blazer\ - House school badge for blazer\ - Plain white open-necked blouse (revere style collar, not shirt collar) - Navy blue V-neck school jumper with red school logo or navy blue sleeveless jumper with red school logo\ - Plain white short socks or plain black tights (no pattern) - Standard low-heeled black shoes leather or leather -look (NOT boots, trainers or trainer-style shoes or canvas shoes).
-The same shoes should not be worn to school and used for P.E. - Plain black or navy blue outside coat
+No other style/colour will be accepted. - Optional: Dark grey (Charles Darwin style) fitted trousers - Navy blue school blazer. - Year coloured school badge for blazer - Plain white open-necked blouse (revere/open style collar, not shirt collar unless worn with school tie). - Optional: Girls may wear school tie with shirt collar - Optional: Navy blue V-neck school jumper with red school logo - Plain white short socks or plain black tights (no patterns).
+No leggings and no socks over tights. - Standard low-heeled black shoes leather or leather-look (NOT boots, trainers or trainer-style shoes or canvas shoes).
+The same shoes should not be worn to school and used for P.E. - Plain black or navy blue outside coat preferred.

-- Charcoal trousers\

-- Navy blue school blazer\

-- House school badge for blazer and a House tie\

-- Plain white shirt with collar

-- Navy blue V-neck school jumper with red school logo or navy blue sleeveless jumper with red school logo\

-- or Plain black or navy blue socks

-- Standard black shoes, leather or leather-look (NOT boots, trainers or trainer-style shoes or canvas shoes).
-The same shoes should not be worn to school and used for P.E.

-- Plain black or navy blue outside coat
+- Charcoal trousers - · Navy blue school blazer. - Year coloured badge for blazer and a school tie - Plain white shirt with collar to be worn with school tie. - Optional: Navy blue V-neck school jumper with red school logo - Plain black or navy blue socks. - OR - Standard black shoes, leather or leather-look (NOT boots, trainers or trainer-style shoes or canvas shoes).
+The same shoes should not be worn to school and used for P.E. - Plain black or navy blue outside coat preferred.